VrajVed/VrajVed/README.md

-# 💫 About Me:
+## 💫 About Me:
-I'm working on many things mostly ML and Web Development.<br>I wish to collaborate with mentors to learn.<br>I am currently learning Python, ML and Web Dev frameworks<br>I know Several languages<br>I am curious and I love to learn
+- I'm working on many things mostly ML and Web Development.
+- I wish to collaborate with mentors to learn.
+- I am currently learning ML and Web Dev frameworks.
+- I know Several languages
+- I am curious and I love to learn

 # 💻 Technologies:
 #### Frontend: